Home Β» blog Β» 9 Beauty and the Beast YA Novels Destined to Enchant

 A Beauty deadlier than the Beast

 Hot off the press, this sounds like a fierce kind of retelling in which our “Belle” is the hunter rather than the captive.
 Sounds good, right?
 (I mean, check out the tagline!)
-Content unclear.
-Add on Goodreads
+Content mild.
+Add on Goodreads.

 By on March 20th, 2017